-As a result of COVID-19 and to comply with the amended surety bond guaranty agreement with Ambac as outlined in Note 3 of the Bonds Payable section, the Authority determined the required amount of Authority Reserved Funds for November 1, 2021.
-The Authority Reserved Funds in compliance with the covenant was calculated to be \$38,706,550.
-The Authority has 24 months to reserve this amount.
-This calculation will fluctuate based on the status of hotel tax recovery, which will be re-assessed in November of 2022.
+As a result of COVID-19 and to comply with the amended surety bond guaranty agreement with Ambac as outlined in Note 3 of the Bonds Payable section on pages 33 and 34, the Authority determined the required amount of Authority Reserved Funds for November 1, 2022 to be \$5,020,550.
+This calculation will fluctuate based on the status of hotel tax recovery, which will be re-assessed in November of 2023.

 The extent of the future impact of the COVID-19 pandemic on the financial condition of the Authority and the State's ability to fund the appropriation of the Chairman's Certificate Amount will depend on a number of variables, including the duration and spread of the COVID-19 outbreak, its continued impact on the hotel industry and hotel tax receipts in the State, increased reopening levels, test positivity rates and personal vaccination levels.
 These impacts are evolving and ongoing and the Authority cannot predict the nature or degree of such impacts with certainty.
-Therefore, the extent to which the COVID-19 pandemic may impact the Authority's future financial condition or results of operations is uncertain
+Therefore, the extent to which the COVID-19 pandemic may impact the Authority's future financial condition or results of operations is uncertain.